thomasthaddeus/cityuseattle.github.io/docs/git/install.md

 Once the installation is completed, open the cmd

- 1. In the search bar, type cmd, and choose Command Prompt.
+ 1. In the search bar, type cmd and choose Command Prompt.

     ![win_search](/assets/images/win_search.png)

- 2. In the cmd, type git --version, you will see git version 2.27.0.
+ 2. In the cmd window, type git --version.
+You should see git version 2.27.0 or greater.

     ![git_version_output](/assets/images/git_version_output.png)